 The "DG" refers to full-frame camera compatibility, and the "DN" indicates that this lens was designed for short flange mirrorless cameras.
 The Sigma 150-600mm f/5-6.3 DG DN OS Sports Lens is compatible with all Sony E-mount cameras, including APS-C sensor format models, and it is also available in the Leica L mount.

 Made in Japan, each Sports lens is tested with Sigma's proprietary MTF measuring system, ensuring a quality product.
 In regards to the Sony E-mount version of this lens, Sigma develops, manufactures, and sells lenses based on the specifications of E-mount, disclosed by Sony Corporation under license agreement.
-Sigma provides a limited 1-year limited warranty, and Sigma USA provides a limited 3-year warranty extension.
+Sigma provides a limited 1-year warranty, and Sigma USA provides a limited 3-year warranty extension.

 The reviewed Sigma 150-600mm f/5-6.3 DG DN OS Sports Lens was online-retail sourced.